 Taking birth control pills increases the risk of blood clots compared to not taking them, but because they are so effective at preventing pregnancy, the FDA has approved birth control pills as safer than being pregnant.
 Again, this FDA approval does not mean tht birth control pills are entirely safe–just safer than the alternative, which is pregnancy.

 Research indicates that there are additional risks in taking birth control pills for women over 40.
-A recent study found that women over age 40 who had used birth control pills for at least 3 years had an increased risk of developing glaucoma, a degenerative eye disease that may eventually cause blindness.
+A 2013 study found that women over age 40 who had used birth control pills for at least 3 years had an increased risk of developing glaucoma, a degenerative eye disease that may eventually cause blindness.
 Their risk of developing this condition was twice as high as the risk for similar women of the same age who had not taken birth control pills for at least 3 years.
 Researchers think that this risk may be due to a decrease in estrogen when women take birth control pulls, a hormone that contributes toward protecting our eyes.
 Since all women over 40 are at greater risk of heart disease than younger women, and because birth control pills have cardiac risks as noted earlier, women over 40 might want to consider other equally effective types of contraceptives.
 Those who stay on birth control pills should consider a yearly eye screening to check for glaucoma as well as annual check-ups to evaluate their heart health.